baizhi958216/android_device_meizu_m2181_twrp/README.md

 # Device configuration for Meizu 18

-The Meizu 18 (codenamed *"M2181"*) are middle-end smartphones from Meizu.
+The Meizu 18 (codenamed *"M2181"*) are high-end smartphones from Meizu.

 Meizu 18 was announced and released in March 2021.